Audax UK: Events

 In the 2017–18 season, 21,585 rides were completed and validated on 541 calendar events.

 Notable rides

-The notable calendar events include London–Edinburgh–London, held every four years; the National 400; London-Wales-London (formerly the Severn Across), a 400 km ride from West London to Chepstow in Wales and back again; the Bryan Chapman Memorial, a 600 km ride from South to North Wales and back again; and the Mille Pennines, a 1000 km ride held in Northern England.
+The notable calendar events include London–Edinburgh–London, held every four years; the National 400; London-Wales-London (formerly the Severn Across), a 400 km ride from West London to Chepstow in Wales and back again; the Bryan Chapman Memorial, a 600 km ride from Chepstow in SE Wales to Anglesey and back; and the Mille Pennines, a 1000 km ride held in Northern England.
 The "Dorset Coast 200 km" is the oldest continuously organised (since 1978) 200 km calendar event in the UK.

 In the 2019 season, the most popular events for each distance were: